-Values for a number of path-related parameters necessary for the calculations, as indicated in Table 3, must be derived via an initial analysis of the path profile based on the value of $a_e$ given by equation (6a).
-Information on the derivation, construction and analysis of the path profile is given in Appendix 2 to Annex 1.
+Values for a number of path-related parameters necessary for the calculations, as indicated in Table 3, must be derived via an initial analysis of the path profile based on the value of a_e given by equation (6a).
+Information on the derivation, construction and analysis of the path profile is given in Attachment 2 to Annex 1.

+TABLE 3

-$\label{eq:TABLE 3}$ Parameter values to be derived from the path profile analysis
+Parameter values to be derived from the path profile analysis

-Parameter Description d Great-circle path distance (km) $d{lt},d{lr}$ For a transhorizon path, distance from the transmit and receive antennas to their respective horizons (km).
-For a LoS path, each is set to the distance from the terminal to the profile point identified as the principal edge in the diffraction method for 50% time $\theta_t, \theta_r$ For a transhorizon path, transmit and receive horizon elevation angles respectively (mrad).
-For a LoS path, each is set to the elevation angle of the other terminal θ Path angular distance (mrad) $h{ts}$ , $h{rs}$ Antenna centre height above mean sea level (m) $h{te},h{re}$ Effective heights of antennas above the terrain (m) (see Appendix 2 for definitions) $d_b$ Aggregate length of the path sections over water (km) ω Fraction of the total path over water: $\omega = d_b/d \tag{7}$ where $d$ is the great-circle distance (km) calculated using equation (138).
+Parameter Description d Great-circle path distance (km) d{lt},d{lr} For a transhorizon path, distance from the transmit and receive antennas to their respective horizons (km).
+For a LoS path, each is set to the distance from the terminal to the profile point identified as the Bullington point in the diffraction method for 50% time θ_t , θ_r For a transhorizon path, transmit and receive horizon elevation angles respectively (mrad).
+For a LoS path, each is set to the elevation angle to the other terminal θ Path angular distance (mrad) h{ts}, h{rs} Antenna centre height above mean sea level (m) Effective heights of antennas above the terrain (m) (see Attachment 2 for definitions) h{te},h{re} d_b Aggregate length of the path sections over water (km) ω Fraction of the total path over water: $\omega = d_b/d \tag{7}$ where d is the great-circle distance (km) calculated using equation (148).
 For totally overland paths: $\omega = 0$ $d{ct,cr}$ Distance over land from the transmit and receive antennas to the coast along the great-circle interference path (km).
 Set to zero for a terminal on a ship or sea platform